herbie-fp/odyssey/doc/adding_a_component.md

 which contains all of the components rendered as part of the Expression Table's rows.
 Add an import for your component at the top of the `ExpressionTable.tsx` file, and then you should be able to add your component here and have it rendered per row of the Expression Table.
 Make sure to pass in the expressionId, which your child component will then be able to call upon for any logic involving a particular expression.

+**Importantly**, note that the ExpressionTable will then pass all of these components into a SelectableVisualization component (not to be confused with the left-side SelectableVisualization) - this component corresponds to the individual dropdowns available for each expression on the **right half** of Odyssey, not the single selectable visualization on the left half of Odyssey.

-## Adding a component to the SelectableVisualization
+## Adding a component to the Left-Side SelectableVisualization
-If your component has the SelectableVisualization as a parent component, navigate to `HerbieUI.tsx` and find the HTML element <SelectableVisualization>.
+If your component has the left-side SelectableVisualization as a parent component, navigate to `HerbieUI.tsx` and find the HTML element <SelectableVisualization>.
 The element in question should have a `components`, defined in the same file as something like (as of October 2024):

 ```
 const components = [